Any U.S. sanctions relief on Iran likely to start slowly

 Allowing access to U.S. aircraft parts could help improve relations between the two countries as negotiators work on more difficult sanctions that are crippling Iran’s economy.

-A congressional aide suggested freezes that have been placed on Iran’s property and bank accounts in the United States and around the world - estimated to be worth tens of billions of dollars - and sanctions on oil transactions could be relaxed in stages over many months, if Iran were to make verified major concessions.
+A congressional aide suggested sanctions on Iran’s property and accounts in the United States - estimated to be worth billions of dollars - on oil transactions, and access to the banking system could be relaxed in stages over many months, if Iran were to make verified major concessions.

-“Iran is going to want ... some sort of relief on the obstacles that we’ve put in the way of oil transactions and oil revenue, access to their reserves that they have on deposit outside the country and to the revenues that they’ve already earned that are now blocked,” the aide said.
-“You can calibrate it all kinds of different ways,” in stages, he added.
+“You could restore access for a defined number of Iranian banks, as opposed to all of them, put limits on the size of the transactions that could be processed,” the aide said.
+“You can calibrate it all kinds of different ways.”

 With Iran indicating a new willingness to engage with its adversaries, the chief U.S. negotiator at the Geneva talks on Tuesday held a rare bilateral discussion with Tehran’s delegates, described by a senior U.S. official as “useful.”